Macro Photography examples: Fill the frame photography for beginners

-In a conversation with a wannabe photographer, who wanted to know how to get started with whatever he has.
-I had only this to say, start with your mobile camera and try to fill your entire frame with a subject.
+In a conversation with a wannabe photographer, who wanted to know how to get started with macro photography with some examples; I had only this to say, start with your mobile camera and try to fill your entire frame with a subject, with/without a zoom.
 That is one of the techniques.
+Once you like close ups, macro photography with a dslr can be next level.

 Almost there ... with a clear background the subject stands out with the focal point being the stigma of the flower (the 5 small orange dots at the top)